scikit-hep/uproot3/README.rst

     >>> multiprocessing.cpu_count()
     8

-These threads are being used for I/O, which is limited by hardware other than the CPU.
-(If you observe 100% CPU usage for a long time, you may be limited by time spent decompressing, so reduce the number of threads to the number of CPUs, but if you observe mostly idle CPUs, then you are limited by disk or network reading: increase the number of threads until the CPUs are busy.)
+These threads are being used for I/O, which is usually limited by hardware other than the CPU.
+(If you observe 100% CPU usage for a long time, you may be limited by CPU time spent decompressing, so reduce the number of threads.
+If you observe mostly idle CPUs, however, then you are limited by disk or network reading: increase the number of threads until the CPUs are busy.)

 Most array-reading methods have an **executor** parameter, into which you can pass this thread pool.